The-Marcy-Lab-School/problem-set-2_6/short-response.md

     average(myArray); // 14... even though we expected 7.
 Why? 🤔
     ```
-Answer: This code only return 14 because on line 62 the function is starting the count at '-2' and not 0 so it is not starting from the first element in the array to loop through .
+Answer: This code only returns 14 because on line 62 the function is starting the count at '-2' and not 0 so it is not starting from the first element in the array to loop through.
 If started at 0 this code will return '7'.

 **5. What does it mean for an object property to be _enumerable_?**
 Answer: For an object to be _enumerable_ mean it have certain flags that determine their behavior meaning determine on what boolean value the flag is on will determine how your object act.